There is a famous story about a woman visiting Gandhi with her young son.

-The woman, slightly confused, asked, “Why did you not you say this two weeks ago?”
+The woman, slightly confused, asked “Why didn’t you say this two weeks ago?”

 What do you see in this story?

 Good advice is only useful if people follow it.
-If someone doubts you, does not trust you, or does not respect you, then the chances that they will follow your advice are drastically weakened.
+If someone doubts you, doesn’t trust you or doesn’t respect you, then the chances that they’ll take your advice are significantly weakened.

 This is not an uncommon problem.
-On several occasions, I have listened to an adviser complain about clients who reject their advice.
+On a number of occasions I have listened to an adviser complain about clients who reject their advice.

 Clearly, a client has the right to reject advice.
-But if this happens you must reflect and ask yourself how things got this far down the road in the first place?
+But if this happens you have to reflect and ask yourself how things got this far down the road in the first place?

 Gandhi could have easily said “Stop eating sugar!” to the boy on their first meeting.

-Because he knew that the state of mind from which you speak is far more important than the words.
-Impact does not come from the words but where they are spoken from.
+He knew that the state of mind from which you speak is far more important than the words.